COVID-19 Information and other news (2022-)

 Since the advent of COVID-19 we entered into an agreement with Nominet UK (the operators of .UK) who are now providing us with a secondary name resolution service for us.

-In addition, our work against DNS abuse continues. e signed a comprehensive Memorandum of Understanding with ICANN on combating abuse and criminal activity, by joining the new DAAR program.
-DAAR is a system for studying and reporting on domain name registration and security threat (domain abuse) behavior across top-level domain (TLD) registries.
+In addition, our work against DNS abuse continues.
+We have a comprehensive Memorandum of Understanding with ICANN on combating abuse and criminal activity within the DAAR program.
+DAAR is a system for studying and reporting on domain name registration and security threat (domain abuse) behaviour across top-level domain (TLD) registries.

 Our support for the wider community